BlueBon

-BlueBon is a 6UXL Cubesat designed and built by the polish company SatRev in conjunction with South Korean firm TelePIX, the Ministry of Science and ICT and POLSA that was launched on board the SpaceX Falcon9 Transporter-12.
+BlueBON is a 6U Cubesat designed and built by the South Korean satellite company TelePIX in conjunction with the Ministry of Science and ICT alongside Polish firm SatRev overseen by POLSA, which launched on board the SpaceX Falcon9 Transporter-12.

 Development

-BlueBon is the first satellite based on SatRev's satellite platform REC, built as a dedicated mission for payload owner, TelePIX.
-It was described as the world's first satellite with the mission to detect monitor and quantify blue carbon using an AI processing unit and propitiatory algorithms to enable the satellite's imagery to be processed and analyzed in space before being sent down to earth, therefore lowing the carbon emissions from data processing.
+Owned by TelePIX, BlueBON is the world’s first satellite dedicated to monitoring blue carbon in the ocean.
+This 6U Earth observation satellite is equipped with an AI-powered on-board processor that captures and analyzes electro-optical data directly in space.
+By processing imagery onboard, BlueBON dramatically reduces both the latency and carbon footprint associated with traditional Earth-based processing It was described as the world's first satellite with the mission to detect monitor and quantify blue carbon using an AI processing unit and proprietary algorithms to enable the satellite's imagery to be processed and analyzed in space before being sent down to earth, therefore lowing the carbon emissions from data processing.

-BlueBon's payload won the 2024 Consumer Technology Association innovation award.
-BlueBon was also shown off at the International Astronautical Congress in Milan in 2024.
+BlueBON's payload won the 2024 Consumer Technology Association innovation award.
+BlueBON was also shown off at the International Astronautical Congress in Milan in 2024.